thevinter/styli.sh/README.md

 # To set a wallpaper based on a search term
 $ ./styli.sh -s island
+$ ./styli.sh -s "sea sunset"
 $ ./styli.sh -s sea -w 1080

 # To get a random wallpaper from one of the set subreddits
-# NOTE: The width/height/search parameters DON't work with reddit
+# NOTE: The width/height/search parameters DON'T work with reddit
 $ ./styli.sh -l reddit

 # To get a random wallpaper from a custom subreddit